-The Total Tax Contribution Framework is designed to be easy for a non-tax expert to understand.
-For this reason tax payments are included on a cash basis, there are no provisions or accruals.
-A company’s Total Tax Contribution is a measure of the contribution it has made to the public finances in the year and is a measure of cash payments made during the year, not in respect of the year.
+The Framework is designed to be easy for a non‑tax expert to understand.
+For this reason tax payments are included on a cash basis; there are no provisions or accruals.
+A company’s Total Tax Contribution is a measure of the contribution it has made to the government tax revenues in the year and is a measure of cash payments made during the year, not in respect of the year.
 Generally, there’s a reasonable match between taxes accrued and taxes paid, but as this is not always the case with corporate income tax, this should be clearly explained in any disclosure of the numbers.
 Any additional tax payments relating to previous years should be included in the Total Tax Contribution.

 We always recommend a prudent approach to Total Tax Contribution, so there’s no case for the numbers to be challenged.
 If anything, this often means that the contribution is understated.
-In the case of a rebate, it’s important to know whether the payment was treated as a tax borne.
+In the case of a rebate, it’s important to know whether the payment was treated as part of the Total Tax Contribution in the past.
 If so, the rebate should be included in the Total Tax Contribution when received, even if the payment and refund occurred in different periods.